augustojsoares/librarian/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Getting started

+After cloning this repo down, run:

+`yarn install`

+Once all dependencies are installed, run the API and the frontend

 ## API running instructions

-Librarian leverages a very simple `json-server` API for demonstrations and development purposes.
+Librarian leverages a very simple mock API created with [json-server](https://github.com/typicode/json-server) for demonstrations and development purposes.

 There are three possible ways to run de development API.
-All API instances will be available on port `3001`
+All API instances will be available on port `3001`.

 ### `yarn api`

 Runs an instance of the API that is seeded with records comprised of fake data.

 Has a built in delay of 500ms to simulate real API conditions.